 Al Bahar Beach

-Entry to Al Bahar beach is free, whilst some activities are paid extras.
+Entry to A’l Bahar beach is free, whilst some activities are paid extras.

-Al Sahil Beaches – Corniche Gates 1-6
+Al Sahil Beach – Corniche Gates 1-6

 For those wanting to be more active, there are beach volleyball courts and spaces to play football and other games.
 Alternatively, you can take a stroll along the boardwalks that run through the well-kept gardens that act as a buffer between the beach and the busy main road.